Corey Shervill

-Corey Shervill (born 19 March 1998) is an Australian professional basketball player for the USC Rip City of the NBL1 North.
+Corey Shervill (born 19 March 1998) is an Australian professional basketball player for the Lakeside Lightning of the NBL1 West.
 He played three seasons of college basketball in the United States for the St. Edward's Hilltoppers before joining the Perth Wildcats of the National Basketball League (NBL) in 2020, where he spent three seasons.
 In 2017, he won the SBL Most Improved Player Award while playing for the Lakeside Lightning.

 Early life and career

 Shervill was born and raised in Perth, Western Australia.
 He attended Aquinas College, where he earned a bronze medal at the Australian National School Championships.
 He played basketball as a junior for the Willetton Tigers.

 In 2016, Shervill debuted in the State Basketball League (SBL) for the Lakeside Lightning, averaging 5.42 points and 3.85 rebounds in 26 games.
 In 2017, he averaged 15.65 points, 6.73 rebounds and 1.35 assists in 26 games for the Lightning, subsequently earning SBL Most Improved Player honours.
 He appeared in eight games for the Lightning in 2018, averaging 12.86 points, 4.0 rebounds and 1.29 assists.